Serie B: Play-offs

+Semifinals and finals are two-legged ties, with the higher-ranked team host second leg while opening round matches (if any) are single legs hosted by the higher-ranked team.
+If a preliminary round game ends in a draw, extra time is played.
+If still tied after 120 minutes, the higher-ranked team in the regular season advances to the semifinals.
+In the semifinals, if a game is tied after 90 minutes in the return leg, the team better placed in the regular season advances to the final.
+The same applies for the final except only if both teams finished the season with the same number of points, starting from the 2015–2016 season, extra time and possibly penalty kicks are played.
+In both the semifinals and the final, the away goals rule is not applied.

 Play-out

 Play-outs were introduced in the 2003–04 season to determine the fourth team relegated to Serie C: the bottom three teams are directly relegated, followed by the fourth-to-last team if the gap from the fifth-to-last team exceeds four points (5 points in the 2003–04 season).
 Otherwise, the play-out takes place with a home and away match: in the event of a draw in the final score, the fifth-to-last placed team at the end of the season retains its place in Serie B. Only if the two teams have finished the season with the same points in the standings, starting from the 2015–16 season, the away match includes extra time and possibly penalty kicks.
 Just like in the play-offs, the away goals rule does not apply in the play-out.